 Chattanooga is only a two-hour drive from Nashville down Interstate 24, and you’ll even take a quick trip through Georgia along the way.
-(Liquor taxes are cheaper in Georgia, and there’s a Costco right across the border on the far side of downtown.)
+(Pro tip: Liquor taxes are cheaper in Georgia, and there’s a Costco right across the border on the far side of Downtown.)
 The trip from Music City to Scenic City takes you across the beautiful Cumberland Plateau down into the Sequatchie Valley with side trip opportunities to the quaint college town of Sewanee or the sweeping vistas from Jasper Highlands.
-Or you can stop in South Pittsburg, home of the National Cornbread Festival and Lodge Cast Iron, where you can pick up some cheap skillets at an outlet store.
+Or you can stop in South Pittsburg, TN, home of the National Cornbread Festival and Lodge Cast Iron, where you can pick up some cheap skillets at their outlet store.

-Whenever minor league baseball finally hits the field again, a night at the ballpark watching the AA Lookouts play is a charming throwback to times when sports weren’t big business.
+Minor league baseball is as American as apple pie, and a night at the ballpark watching the AA Lookouts play is a charming throwback to times when sports weren’t big business.
 Kids love the Tennessee Aquarium, a unique facility constructed to mimic the flow of water from the small headwater streams of the Tennessee highlands all the way to the great rivers and finally out to the ocean.
-Visitors head to the top of the towering building to see small fish swimming in natural habitats and then progress down walkways past aquariums housing larger and larger sea creatures as creeks become streams, then rivers and finally, the Gulf of Mexico.
+Visitors head to the top of the towering building to see small fish swimming in natural habitats and then progress down walkways past aquariums housing larger and larger sea creatures as creeks become streams, then rivers, and finally, the Gulf of Mexico.

 The museums of Chattanooga aren’t just for the kiddies.
 The Hunter Museum of American Art is a world-class facility and the highlight of the Bluff View Art District.
 Between its permanent collection and rotating exhibitions, the Hunter showcases a wide range of iconic artwork and sculpture representing more than three centuries of American creativity.
-Although the Bessie Smith Cultural Center is temporarily closed, it typically houses an exceptional collection of artifacts that tell the stories of African-American contributions to the culture of the city with a special emphasis on the importance of Bessie Smith, known as “The Empress of the Blues.”
+The Bessie Smith Cultural Center permanently houses an exceptional collection of artifacts that tell the stories of African American contributions to the culture of the city with a special emphasis on the importance of Bessie Smith, known as “The Empress of the Blues.”

 Chattanooga hosts some eccentric and fun museums that are worth a visit to see artifacts that you’ll never find gathered anywhere else.
 The National Medal of Honor Heritage Center pays homage and tells the stories of the recipients of the highest honor that the American government can bestow upon members of the military.